 The second thing that affects all gaming software packages is the amount of money the vendor invests in the product.

 The main reason why a gaming software piece cannot cost less over time (mostly, it costs even more).
-The work on the good software package is never over: new operational systems, security issues, gambling commissions’ requirements, market trends arise all the time.
+The work on a good software package is never over: new operational systems, security issues, gambling commission requirements, market trends, and more arise all the time.
 If the vendor stops the development, the product becomes unstable, insecure and dies quickly.

 When you are getting any software, you are paying not only for a piece of code.
 You are paying for: